mateuszdorobek/python3.info/dragon/polish/sprint-07.rst

 -----
 .. code-block:: bdd

-    Title: Dragon can make random damage.
+    Feature: Dragon can make random damage.

-    Scenario 1: Dragon can make random damage between 5 and 20.
+    Scenario: Dragon can make random damage between 5 and 20.
-    Given Dragon is created with name "Wawelski",
-    When Dragon is makes damage,
+        Given Dragon is created with name "Wawelski", When Dragon is makes damage,
          Then value is between 5 and 20.

 Acceptance Criteria